RustFestEU/barcelona.rustfest.eu/_sessions/wundergraph.md

 speakers:
   - georg-semmler

-title: "Wundergraph or How to build a compile time GraphQL ORM"
+title: "Wundergraph or How to build a compile time GraphQL ORM using Diesel"

 desc: |
     The rust ecosystem is missing a performant crate to serve GraphQL APIs generated from existing database schemes.